Thursday, February 22, 2018

 Killing Machine

 Killing Machine is a vertically scrolling shooter by Atlantis Software released in 1992.
-We're on a remote planet controlled by a giant brain that identifies you (and your sassy spaceship) as nothing less than an invading bacteria.
-Vermin, that needs to be wiped out!!
-The battlefield spans over three levels and is stuffed full of kamikaze enemies out for blood - so don't expect a cakewalk because it demands lightning-fast reactions.
-And plenty of luck.
+We're on a remote planet controlled by a giant brain that identifies your sassy spaceship as an invading bacterium: vermin that needs to be wiped out!!
+The battlefield spans three levels with lots of kamikaze enemies out for blood.

-The first thing that struck me was the graphics which are uniquely colourful using a sweet palette.
-The smooth scrolling is slow and steady with impressive enemy sprites zipping across the screen.
-Sound effects go beyond mere bleeps for some rather raspy samples.
-Okay, they're not the greatest but the grunge works well and suits the styles.
+The first thing that struck me was the graphics, which are uniquely colourful using a sweet palette.
+The smooth scrolling is slow and steady, with impressive enemy sprites zipping across the screen.
+Sound effects go beyond mere bleeps for some rather raspy samples, and that grunge works well and suits the style.

-Killing Machine is brutal and requires lots of practice before you begin to get close to beating the first level.
-This is a painful learning curve but collecting the power-ups and learning the enemy attack patterns is a must.
-Don't die a suckers death!
-Overall, this isn't the best shooter but it's good fun and I've really enjoyed playing it.
-Recommended.
+Killing Machine is brutal and requires lots of practice before you get close to beating the first level.
+That learning curve is nothing less than painful.
+Keep at it - collecting the power-ups and learning the enemy attack patterns is a must.
+Or you die a suckers death.
+This isn't the best shooter, but it's still loads of fun.

-8BitChip has a version for hard disk installation.
+• 8BitChip has a great version for hard disk installation.

 Thursday, February 08, 2018